lsportsltd/trade360-dotnet-sdk/README.md

 ### Usage guide

-- Feed Usage Guide
+- Feed Usage Guide with the example project

-- Snapshot Api Usage Guide
+- Snapshot Api Usage Guide with the example project

-- Customers Api Usage Guide
+- Customers Api Usage Guide with the example project

--
 ## Contributing

 Please read [CONTRIBUTING.md](../CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.